-User-friendly apps like LIVESTRONG.com's MyPlate Calorie Counter can help take some of the guesswork out of planning meals by suggesting healthy foods based on your recommended calorie goal.
+User-friendly apps can help take some of the guesswork out of planning meals by suggesting healthy foods based on your recommended calorie goal.
 Balancing the number of calories you consume and the number of calories you burn will help keep your weight stable despite the effects of age.

 3. Snack Sensibly